micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/overview/index.md

 * [**How to include a custom ROS message in micro-ROS**](../create_new_type/)

-  This tutorial explains how to create a custom ROS message type to micro-ROS, and then add it to the [build system](https://github.com/micro-ROS/micro_ros_setup).
+  This tutorial explains how to create or include a custom ROS message type in a micro-ROS application - and in particular how to bring it into the [build system](https://github.com/micro-ROS/micro_ros_setup).

 * [**How to use custom QoS in micro-ROS**](../create_dds_entities_by_ref/)